 Was Vijay Deverakonda Offered Rs 48 Crore By A Top Banner?
 Here's What We Know

 Some time ago, it was reported, a top Bollywood production banner had offered Vijay Deverakonda around Rs 48 crore for a pan-India movie and this created a great deal of buzz among cinemagoers.
 Now, it seems the rumour is incorrect.
-According to Cinejosh, 'Rowdy' charges around Rs 8 crore for a Telugu movie, which many feel is justified given his popularity.
-As the has no market 'Up North', he is likely to get merely Rs 3 crore more than his usual remuneration, if he does a straight Hindi film.
+According to Cinejosh, 'Rowdy' charges around Rs 8 crore for a Telugu movie, which many feel is justified, given his popularity.
+As the actor has no market 'Up North', he is likely to get merely Rs 3 crore more than his usual remuneration, if he does a straight Hindi film.
 Either way, his total 'package' will not exceed Rs 15 crore under normal circumstances.

 With his remuneration in the spotlight, Tollywood's favourite 'Comrade' is gearing up for the release of the eagerly awaited World Famous Lover.
 The film, touted to be a romantic-drama, features the 30-year-old in an intense new avatar, which has grabbed plenty of attention.
 Vijay Deverakonda is paired opposite four gorgeous ladies (Aishwarya Rajesh, Raashi Khanna, Catherine Tresa and Izabelle Leite) in the biggie and this has piqued the curiosity big time.